joedski/musings/Vue General/Journal 2020-09-02 - Doing Naughty Things With Computed Props - Scanned Props.md

 ## Another Tack: Direct Mutation In Computed Prop?

 What if we got even naughtier and, instead of or in addition to registering a Watch, we had a computed prop on the observable and had that directly mutate some state...?
 Hm.

+The problem is of course always that initial double-update, because in order to compute a computed prop, we need to call the value getter, which registers dependencies.
+Since we then register a watch, we don't actually need that first registration for the computed prop itself.
+The question then is, could we somehow opt out of that and instead only register a dependency on the internal state value?

+- A watch won't work because it's asynchronous, which would put us back to our prior implementation.
+- ...
+I dunno.